dataminer-site/dataminer-site.github.io/docs/archive/0.10/extensions/sqlite.md

 In addition to reading data from SQLite, the extension also allows you to create new SQLite database files, create tables, ingest data into SQLite and make other modifications to SQLite database files using standard SQL queries.

-This allows you to use DuckDB to, for example, export data that is stored in a SQLite database to Parquet, or read data from a Parquet file into SQLite.
+This allows you to use DataMiner to, for example, export data that is stored in a SQLite database to Parquet, or read data from a Parquet file into SQLite.

 Below is a brief example of how to create a new SQLite database and load data into it.